-Parents are taught to recognize the two biggest mistakes of parenting: “Too much talk” and “Too much emotion”; and are provided with easy-to-follow steps for disciplining children without yelling, arguing or spanking.
+Parenting programs teach parents about strategies that are effective in managing difficult behaviours, while encouraging good behaviour, independence and self-esteem.
+Parents are taught to recognise the two biggest mistakes of parenting: “too much talk” and “too much emotion”; and are provided with easy-to-follow steps for disciplining children without yelling, arguing or spanking.

-Minor But Annoying Behaviors
+Minor But Annoying Behaviours

 - Promote their child’s experience with making choices.